-- 1. Because the design capacity of this municipal wastewater treatment facility is less than 5 MGD, the permittee will not be required to develop a State-approved industrial pretreatment program at this time.
-However, in order to determine if development of an industrial pretreatment program is warranted, the permittee shall conduct an industrial waste survey, as described in Part II.C.1, and submit it to the Division of Water Quality within sixty (60) calendar days of the effective date of this permit. - 2.
+- 1. Because the design capacity of this municipal wastewater treatment facility is less than 5 MGD, the permittee will not be required to develop a State-approved industrial pretreatment program at this time. - 2.
 Monitoring will not be required of the permittee for the pretreatment requirements at this time.
 If changes occur monitoring may be required for parameters not currently listed in the permit or current monitoring requirements may be required to be increased to determine the impact of an industrial user or to investigate sources of pollutant loading.
 This could include but is not limited to sampling of the influent and effluent of the wastewater treatment plant and within the collection system.